Solvay Conference

-The Solvay Conferences (Congrès Solvay) have been devoted to outstanding preeminent open problems in both physics and chemistry.
-They began with the historic invitation-only 1911 Solvay Conference on Physics, considered a turning point in the world of physics, and continue to the present day.
+The Solvay Conferences (Congrès Solvay) have been devoted to preeminent unsolved problems in both physics and chemistry.
+They began with the historic invitation-only 1911 Solvay Conference on Physics, considered a turning point in the world of physics, and are ongoing.

-Following the initial success of 1911, they have since been organised by the International Solvay Institutes for Physics and Chemistry, founded by the Belgian industrialist Ernest Solvay in 1912 and 1913, and located in Brussels.
+Since the success of 1911, they have been organised by the International Solvay Institutes for Physics and Chemistry, founded by the Belgian industrialist Ernest Solvay in 1912 and 1913, and located in Brussels.
 The institutes coordinate conferences, workshops, seminars, and colloquia.
-Recent Solvay Conferences usually go through a three year cycle: the Solvay Conference on Physics, followed by a gap year, followed by the Solvay Conference on Chemistry.
+Recent Solvay Conferences entail a three year cycle: the Solvay Conference on Physics followed by a gap year, followed by the Solvay Conference on Chemistry.

+The 1st Solvay Conference on Biology titled "The organisation and dynamics of biological computation" took place in April 2024.

-Notable Solvay conferences
+Notable conferences

 First conference

 Hendrik Lorentz was chairman of the first Solvay Conference on Physics, held in Brussels from 30 October to 3 November 1911.
 The subject was Radiation and the Quanta.
 This conference looked at the problems of having two approaches, namely classical physics and quantum theory.
-Albert Einstein was the second youngest physicist present (the youngest one was Lindemann).
-Other members of the Solvay Congress were experts including Marie Curie, Ernest Rutherford and Henri Poincaré (see image for attendee list).
+Albert Einstein was the second youngest physicist present (the youngest one was Frederick Lindemann).
+Other members of the Solvay Congress were experts including Marie Skłodowska-Curie, Ernest Rutherford and Henri Poincaré (see image for attendee list).

 Third conference

 The third Solvay Conference on Physics was held in April 1921, soon after World War I. Most German scientists were barred from attending.
-In protest at this action, Albert Einstein, although he had renounced German citizenship in 1901 and become a Swiss citizen, declined his invitation to attend the conference and publicly renounced any German citizenship again.
+In protest at this action, Albert Einstein, although he had renounced German citizenship in 1901 and become a Swiss citizen (in 1896, he renounced his German citizenship, and remained officially stateless before becoming a Swiss citizen in 1901), declined his invitation to attend the conference and publicly renounced any German citizenship again.
 Because anti-Semitism had been on the rise, Einstein accepted the invitation by Dr. Chaim Weizmann, the president of the World Zionist Organization, for a trip to the United States to raise money.

+Fourth conference

+The fourth Solvay Conference on Physics was held in 1924.
+These conferences, supported by the King of Belgium, had become the leading international gathering for the discussion of the very latest developments in physics.
+The subject was "The electrical conductivity of metals and related topics".
+Scientists based in Germany and Austria were not invited to this Solvay meeting due to the tensions still prevailing after the First World War.
+So there was no Planck, Einstein, Sommerfeld or Born.